 “We maintain to peer agencies, and individuals use questionable marketing campaigns to take advantage of vulnerable patients and their households with unproven claims approximately their unapproved stem mobile products,” Dr. Ned Sharpless, the FDA’s acting commissioner, said in a statement Thursday.
 “We will prioritize appropriate regulatory actions towards folks that location human beings’ health at chance by promoting unapproved products.”

 After returning to high school and earning an MBA, Greene became a distributor, supplying stem mobile products to a community of clinics and promoting them to clients.
-At a seminar attended via a ProPublica reporter, Greene extolled amniotic stem cells, crafted from start tissues together with placentas or umbilical cords, as a remedy for an extensive range of diseases; pronouncing, “Over 85% of patients benefit exceptionally from the treatment.”
+At a seminar attended via a ProPublica reporter, Greene extolled amniotic stem cells, crafted from start tissues together with placentas or umbilical cords, as a remedy for an extensive range of diseases, pronouncing, “Over 85% of patients benefit exceptionally from the treatment.”